idrl-lab/Full-coverage-camouflage-adversarial-attack/README.md

-## FCA: Learning a 3D Full-coverage Vehicle Camouflage for Multi-view Physical Adversarial Attack
+## [AAAI 2022] FCA: Learning a 3D Full-coverage Vehicle Camouflage for Multi-view Physical Adversarial Attack

+### Overview
-[AAAI 2022 Paper](https://arxiv.org/abs/2109.07193) FCA: Learning a 3D Full-coverage Vehicle Camouflage for Multi-view Physical Adversarial Attack
+This is the official implementation and case study of the Full-coverage Vehicle Camouflage(FCA) method proposed in our AAAI 2022 paper [FCA: Learning a 3D Full-coverage Vehicle Camouflage for Multi-view Physical Adversarial Attack](https://arxiv.org/abs/2109.07193).

-Case study of the FCA.
-The code can be find in [FCA](https://github.com/idrl-lab/Full-coverage-camouflage-adversarial-attack/tree/gh-pages/src).
+Source code can be find in [here](https://github.com/idrl-lab/Full-coverage-camouflage-adversarial-attack/tree/gh-pages/src).

 ### Cases of Digital Attack